 Evaluation of regional groups established by ITU study groups in order to avoid duplication and overlap.

 Limitation of the number of days of meetings for the advisory groups to three days per year maximum with interpretation.
+Consider possible sequential and joint sessions of advisory groups.

 Reduction of the number and duration of physical meetings of the Council working groups, where possible.

-Reduction of the number of Council working groups to the absolute minimum necessary, by combining them into a smaller number of groups, and terminating their activities if no further development has occurred within their scope of activities.
+Reduction of number of Council working groups to the absolute minimum necessary, by combining them into a smaller number of groups, terminating their activities if no further development occurred on their scope of activities.

-Regular assessment of the level of achievement of the strategic goals, objectives and outputs with a view to increasing efficiency through the reallocation of budget, when necessary.
+Regular assessment of the level of achievement of the strategic goals, objectives and outputs with a view to increasing efficiency by the reallocation of budget, when necessary.

 For new activities or those having additional financial resource implications, a "value-added" assessment shall be made in order to justify how the proposed activities differ from current and/or similar activities and to avoid overlap and duplication.

-Sound consideration of the size of, location of and resources allocated to regional initiatives, outputs and assistance to members, the regional presence both in the regions and at headquarters, as well as actions resulting from the outcome of WTDC and the Dubai Action Plan and financed directly as activities from the Sector budget.
+Sound consideration of the size , location and resources allocated to regional initiatives, outputs and assistance to members, to the regional presence both in the regions and at headquarters, as well as those resulting from the outcome of WTDC and the Buenos Aires Action Plan, and financed directly as activities from the Sector budget.

 Reduction of the cost of travel on duty, by developing and implementing criteria in order to reduce travel costs.
-The criteria should consider and aim at minimizing business travel, increasing the minimum number of hours requirement for flying business class, increasing the notice for travel towards 30 days, reducing the extra daily subsistence allowance (DSA) as far as possible, prioritizing the allocation of staff from the regional and area offices, by limiting time on mission as well as through joint representation in meetings, rationalizing the number of staff sent on mission from various departments/divisions of the General Secretariat and the three Bureaux.
+The criteria should consider and aim at minimizing business travel, reducing the extra daily subsistence allowance (DSA) as far as possible, prioritizing the allocation of staff from the regional and area offices to limit time on mission as well as through joint representation in meetings, rationalizing the number of staff sent on mission from various departments/divisions of the General Secretariat and the three Bureaux.

-Reduction and/or elimination of travel to meetings the proceedings of which are webcast and captioned, including remote presentation of documents and contributions to these meetings.
+Increased use of remote participation to reduce and/or eliminate travel to meetings the proceedings which are webcast and preferably captioned, and provide for remote presentation of documents and contributions.

-Improving and prioritizing internal electronic working methods in order to reduce travel from regional offices to Geneva and vice versa.
+Improving and prioritizing internal electronic and flexible working methods in order to reduce operational and capital costs as well as travel to/from regional offices to Geneva.

 Taking into account No. 145 of the Convention, a full range of electronic working methods needs to be explored to possibly reduce the costs, number and duration of the Radio Regulations Board meetings in the future, e.g. reduction of the number of meetings in one calendar year from four to three.

-Introduce incentive programmes, such as efficiency taxes, innovation funds and other methods in order to address innovative cross-cutting means of improving the Union's productivity.
+Introduce innovative cross-cutting means and working methods to improve the Union's productivity.

 Discontinue to the greatest extent possible communications by fax and traditional postal mail between the Union and Member States and replace it with modern electronic communication methods.

-29) Appeal to the Member States to reduce the number of issues to be considered by WRCs to the minimum necessary.)
+29) Appeal to the Member States to reduce the number of issues to be considered by WRCs to the minimum necessary.

+30) Continue the efforts to simplify, harmonise (or suppress), as appropriate, internal administrative processes followed by their digitisation and automation.

+Consider further sharing of some common services with other UN organizations and implement where beneficial.

 32) Any additional measures adopted by the Council.